Individual Program Descriptions

 Through local banks

-In order to get a 7(a) loan, the applicant must first be eligible.
-Repayment ability from the cash flow of the business is a primary consideration in the SBA loan decision process but good character, management capability, collateral, and owner's equity contribution are also important considerations.
-All owners of 20 percent or more are required to personally guarantee SBA loans.
+The repayment ability from the business's cash flow is a primary consideration in the SBA loan decision process.
+Good character, management capability, collateral, and owner's equity contribution are also important considerations.
+All owners of 20 percent or more equity in the company are required to personally guarantee SBA loans.

 Specific types of businesses not eligible include:

-Once a small business borrower meets the lender's requirements for credit, the lender may request a guarantee from the SBA through SBALowDoc procedures.
+Once a small business borrower meets the lender's requirements for credit, the lender may request a guaranty from the SBA through SBALowDoc procedures.
 It's a quick, two-step process:

 • The borrower completes the front of the SBA's one-page application, and the lender completes the back.